 Michael Schumacher downbeat after United States GP

-Michael Schumacher bemoaned a 16th-place finish at the United States Grand Prix as his penultimate race before retirement ended in disappointment.
+Michael Schumacher bemoaned a at the United States Grand Prix as his penultimate race before retirement ended in disappointment.

 The seven-time world champion qualified in fifth but was out-performed by his Mercedes team-mate Nico Rosberg, who started 17th but finished 13th.